‘Oh my f*cking god.’ Elon Musk’s Tesla Cybertruck reveal goes awkwardly wrong

 — dave appleby (@dave_apple) November 22, 2019

-But design debate aside, one thing that everyone can agree on is the Cybertruck’s reveal went awkwardly wrong.
+But design debate aside, one thing that everyone can agree on is that the Cybertruck’s reveal went awkwardly wrong.
 One of the truck’s main “wow” features is the “Tesla Armor Glass” its windows are made out of.
-The glass is supposed to be shatterproof, but when a Tesla employee threw a metal ball at the window it smashed easily on impact at which point Elon Musk yelled, “Oh my fucking God.”
+The glass is supposed to be shatterproof, but when a Tesla employee threw a metal ball at the window, it smashed easily on impact—at which point Elon Musk yelled, “Oh, my fucking God.”

 You could hear the shock and embarrassment in Musk’s voice when the demo failed.
-In an attempt to save face Musk then ordered the employee to try breaking the rear pane of glass…which broke just as easily.
+In an attempt to save face, Musk then ordered the employee to try breaking the rear pane of glass—which broke just as easily.

 As Bloomberg reports, Tesla shares fell 3.2% to $343.55 in pre-market trading after the botched reveal.
 The Cybertruck has a starting price of $39,900 for a 250-mile range version and goes up to $69,900 for a 500-mile range version.
 No specific release date has been set for the product, which gives Tesla some time to work on those windows.